0psilon/MatLib/README.md

 # MATLIB

 MatLib is a little python 2D-matrix-handling library.
-The following documentation will guide you through!
+The following documentation will guide you:

 ### Getting started:
 ```